containerbuildsystem/operator-manifest/README.md

 image pull specifications identified.
 This is useful for performing container registry translations and pinning floating tags to a specific digest.

+## Using the CLI

+Once installed, this library provides the `operator-manifest` script which is a CLI wrapper for using the library.
+Notably, there are three subcommands to the script.
+Use `operator-manifest --help` for usage details.

+The `pin` subcommand is a "porcelain-like" command to resolve all image references found in the `ClusterServiceVersion` file to digests, and modify the `ClusterServiceVersion` file accordingly.

+The `extract` and `replace` subcommands allow users to use a custom image reference resolver.
+The first extracts all the image references from the `ClusterServiceVersion` file, while the second modifies the image references in the `ClusterServiceVersion` file based on an input replacement map.
+See `operator-manifest extract --help` and `operator-manifest replace --help` for more details.

+Both `replace` and `pin` will:

+* Populate the `.spec.relatedImages` section of the `ClusterServiceVersion` file.
+* Skip modifications to the `ClusterServiceVersion` file if the `spec.relatedImages` is already populated.
+* Raise an error if the `spec.relatedImages` section is already populated and there are environment variables in the `ClusterServiceVersion` file that use the prefix `RELATED_IMAGE_`.
+This is unexpected behavior.
+If you have a valid use case, file an issue to remove this restriction.

 ## Running the Unit Tests

 The testing environment is managed by [tox](https://tox.readthedocs.io/en/latest/).
 Simply run